ReMaverickNet/.github/profile/README.md

 Do not commit proprietary game binaries, encrypted/packaged game content, credentials, personal information, or other material that should not be redistributed.
 Preserve observations, hashes, metadata, and analysis instead.

 Anti-cheat research is limited to understanding behaviour, compatibility, architecture, and interoperability.
 We do not publish instructions for disabling, bypassing, tampering with, or evading anti-cheat systems.

+## Why "ReMaverick"?

+Maverick was the codename for Splitgate 2, as seen from playtests.
+It is called **Re**Maverick because the project attempts to restore Splitgate 2's dedicated servers eventually.